FPV drones reshape trench warfare in the Russo-Ukrainian War

 AI

-is catching up fast with Ukraine and has nearly reached the number Ukrainian FPV drone attacks.
+Russia is catching up fast with Ukraine and has nearly reached the number Ukrainian FPV drone attacks.
 The number of FPV drone attacks on both sides is now approaching 2,000 per monthly.

-Similarly, Russia has also been introducing small drones to the army in large numbers, using its state-run military machine.
+Similarly, Russia has also been introducing small drones to the army in large numbers, using its state-run machine.

-The Tochnyi OSINT report on FPV Drone Warfare shows that Russia is increasing FPV strikes, mirroring Ukraine’s approach.
+The Tochnyi OSINT on FPV Drone Warfare shows that Russia is increasing FPV strikes, mirroring Ukraine’s approach.
 It has reached almost 90% of Ukraine’s frequency of this type of attack.
 The data gathered from open-source videos may not have captured every strike, but it does cover a large portion of them.

 The report used data collected from August 2023 to 23 January 2024 in order to evaluate the use of FPV drones and Lancet drones.
 Overall, Ukraine maintained a certain dominance in the use of FPV over Russians.
 However, Russians have been developing drone production at a nearly equal pace with only a few short months of lagging.